2.21 Provisions and Contingent Liabilities: Provisions:

 a) Determining the Lease Term

-Ind AS 116 'Leases' requires lessees to determine the lease term as the noncancellable period of a lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.
-The Company makes an assessment on the expected lease term on a lease-bylease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
+I nd AS 116 'Leases' requires lessees to determine the lease term as the non¬ cancellable period of a lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.
+The Company makes an assessment on the expected lease term on a lease-by-lease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
 In evaluating the lease term, the Company considers factors such as any significant leasehold improvements undertaken over the lease term, costs relating to the termination of the lease and the importance of the underlying asset to Company's operations taking into account the location of the underlying asset and the availability of suitable alternatives.
 The lease term in future periods is reassessed to ensure that the lease term reflects the current economic circumstances.
-Critical Judgements in Determining the Discount Rate: The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of leases with similar characteristics.
+Critical Judgements in Determining the Discount Rate: The discount rate is generally based on the incremental borrowing rate specific to the lease

 b) Employee Benefits (Estimation of defined benefit obligation)

-based on the terms of plans and the investment and funding decisions made.
+Post-employment benefits represent obligation that will be settled in the future and require assumptions to project benefit obligations.
+Post-employment benefit accounting is intended to reflect the recognition of future benefit cost over the employee's approximate service period, based on the terms of plans and the investment and funding decisions made.
 The accounting requires the Company to make assumptions regarding variables such as discount rate, rate of compensation increase and future mortality rates.
 Changes in these key assumptions can have a significant impact on the defined benefit obligations, funding requirements and benefit costs incurred.

 c) Impairment of trade receivables

-The risk of uncollectability of accounts receivable is primarily estimated based on prior experience with, and the past due status of doubtful debtors, while large accounts are assessed individually based on factors that include ability to pay, bankruptcy and payment history.
+The risk of collectability of accounts receivable is primarily estimated based on prior experience with, and the past due status of doubtful debtors, while large accounts are assessed individually based on factors that include ability to pay, bankruptcy and payment history.
 The assumptions and estimates applied for determining the valuation allowance are reviewed periodically.

 d) Estimation of expected useful lives and residual values of property, plants and equipment